 You’ll be exposing your machine to whatever he has on his network, malware and all.
 Even with a good firewall or VPN on your part, that’s just not a risk worth taking.

 Looking at it from the other direction, what happens if your computer has malware and ends up infecting one of the machines on this unknown network?
-Once again, I’m no lawyer, but I’d expect it’s possible for liability issues to arise should you be discovered as the source.
+Once again, I’m no lawyer, but I’d expect liability issues can arise should you be discovered as the source.

 Do this